A Kayaking Trip – San Josef Bay to Port Hardy

 Enjoying evening coffee at Shuttleworth Bight looking over the Strandby River and the Northwest Nipple in the distance

-I was woken early the next morning by a symphony of Swanson’s Thrush and decided I may as well get up and try to catch the the sunrise over the Northwest Nipple.
+I was woken early the next morning by a symphony of Swanson’s Thrushes and decided I may as well get up and try to catch the the sunrise over the Northwest Nipple.
 It turned out to be worth the effort.
 We had breakfast and packed up for our 6.5 nm paddle to Cape Sutil, the most northerly point on Vancouver Island.

 Sunrise over the Northwest Nipple at Shuttleworth Bight